Nirwana93/Stash2/README.md

 In the project directory, you can run:

-Run the website in the development mode
+Run the app in the development mode

 Open http://localhost:56942/ to view it in your browser.